-7. Interim actions.
+8. Interim actions

 - a.)
 Employee reassignment or administrative leave.
-Under appropriate circumstances, the president or chancellor may, in consultation with system legal counsel and labor relations, reassign or place an employee on administrative leave at any point in time during the report/complaint process.
-In determining whether to place an employee on administrative leave or reassignment, consideration shall be given to the nature of the alleged behavior, the relationships between the parties, the context in which the alleged incidents occurred and other relevant factors.
+Under appropriate circumstances, the president, chancellor or designee may, in consultation with system legal counsel and labor relations, reassign or place an employee on administrative leave at any point in time during the complaint process.
+In determining whether to place an employee on administrative leave or reassignment, consideration must be given to the nature of the alleged behavior, the relationships between the parties, the context in which the alleged incidents occurred and other relevant factors.
 Any action taken must be consistent with the applicable collective bargaining agreement or personnel plan. - b.)
 Student summary suspension or other action.
-Under appropriate circumstances, the president or designee may, in consultation with system legal counsel, summarily suspend a student at any point in time during the report/complaint process.
-A summary suspension may be imposed only in accordance with Board Policy 3.6 and associated system procedures.
-After the student has been summarily suspended, the report/complaint process should be completed within the shortest reasonable time period, not to exceed nine (9) class days.
-During the summary suspension, the student may not enter the campus or participate in any college or university activities without obtaining prior permission from the president or designee.
-Other temporary measures may be taken in lieu of summary suspension where the president or designee determines such measures are appropriate. - 8.
-No basis to proceed.
-At any point during the processing of the complaint, the designated officer may determine that there is no basis to proceed under Board Policy 1B.1.
-The designated officer shall refer the complaint as appropriate.
-The designated officer shall notify the complainant and respondent of the outcome as appropriate, in accordance with applicable data privacy laws. - 9.
+Under appropriate circumstances, the president or designee may summarily suspend a student at any point in time during the complaint process.
+A summary suspension may be imposed only in accordance with Board Policy 3.6 Student Conduct and associated system procedures.
+After the student has been summarily suspended, the complaint process should be completed within the shortest reasonable time period.
+If the process has not been completed within ten (10) days, the president or designee must reevaluate whether or not the summary suspension should remain in place until final completion of the process.
+During the summary suspension, the student may not enter the campus or participate in any college or university classes and activities without obtaining prior permission from the president or designee.
+Other temporary measures may be taken in lieu of summary suspension where the president or designee determines such measures are appropriate. - 9.
 Timely Completion.
-Colleges, universities and the system office must provide resources sufficient to complete the investigative process and issue a written response within 60 days after a complaint is made, unless reasonable cause for delay exists.
-The designated officer shall notify the complainant and respondent if the written response is not expected to be issued within the 60 day period.
-The college, university or system office must meet any applicable shorter time periods, including those provided in the applicable collective bargaining agreement.
+Colleges, universities and the system office shall complete the investigative process and issue a written response within a timely manner after a complaint is made, unless reasonable cause for delay exists.
+Reasonable case includes, but is not limited to, considerations such as the absence of a party or witness, the need for language assistance or accommodation of disabilities, or other similar factors.
+The designated officer shall notify the complainant and respondent if the written response is not expected to be issued within a timely manner.
+The college, university or system office must meet any applicable shorter time periods, including those provided in the applicable collective bargaining agreement. - 10.
+Support for designated officers.
+If it would aid them in performing their roles under this procedure, designated officers are encouraged to seek counsel and advice, as appropriate, from the Office of Equity and Inclusion, the Office of General Counsel, and/or Labor Relations.

-Subpart D. Resolution.
+Subpart C. Informal Resolution

-After processing the complaint the designated officer may consider one or more of the following methods to resolve the complaint as appropriate:
+After processing the report/complaint the designated officer may consider informal resolution to resolve the report/complaint as appropriate.
+The designated officer may consider, but is not limited to, use one or more of the following methods to resolve the report/complaint:

-- 1. conduct or coordinate education/training; - 2. facilitate voluntary meetings between the parties; - 3. recommend separation of the parties, after consultation with appropriate system office, college or university personnel;

-- 4. other possible outcomes may include recommending changes in workplace assignments, enrollment in a different course or program, or other appropriate action; - 5. the system office, college or university may use alternative dispute resolution or mediation services as a method of resolving discrimination or harassment complaints.
-Alternative dispute resolution and mediation options require the voluntary participation of all parties to the complaint;
+- 1. Conduct or coordinate education and training; - 2.
+Facilitate voluntary meetings, if requested by the complainant, between the parties; - 3.
+Recommend separation of the parties, after consultation with appropriate college, university or system office personnel; - 4.
+Other possible outcomes may include recommending changes in workplace assignments, enrollment in a different course or program, or other appropriate action; - 5.
+A college or university may offer mediation and other alternative dispute resolutions to the complainant and respondent.
+The parties must voluntarily consent, in writing, to participate in the processes that include mediation and other alternative dispute resolutions.
+At any time before agreeing to a resolution, any party has the right to withdraw from the process and resume the formal complaint process.

-upon completion of the inquiry, the designated officer may dismiss or refer the complaint to others as appropriate.

-Subpart E. Decision process.
+Subpart D. Formal decision process